-- Honolulu Police Department-City and County of Honolulu (designated first responder for all state and local jurisdictions) - Department of Public Safety-Sheriffs Division-State of Hawaii (designated support responder to police; lead agency for outreach programs for state jurisdictions) - Department of Land and Natural Resources, Division of Conservation and Resource Enforcement-State of Hawaii (designated support responder to police; lead agency for outreach programs for certain protected state jurisdictions) - NOTE: Only the statistics are collected.
+- Honolulu Police Department-City and County of Honolulu (designated first responder for all state and local jurisdictions) - Department of Public Safety-Sheriffs Division- State of Hawai'i (designated support responder to police; lead agency for corrections and judicial enforcement in addition to judicial document service)

+• Department of Land and Natural Resources, Division of Conservation and Resource Enforcement- State of Hawai'i (designated support responder to police on matters involving conservation lands; lead agency for outreach programs for certain protected lands jurisdictions which is adjacent to Windward Community College property)

+NOTE: Only the statistics are collected.
 No identifiable information on the victim or subject/suspect is disclosed.